Eleanor Roosevelt wrote, "You must do what you cannot do." You'll develop strength, character, confidence, and belief if you do.

 That's the qualifier to developing strength, character, confidence, and belief.

 Doing what you cannot do is like trying that new exercise at the gym.
-The video made it look easy, but when you tried it, it looked terrible.
-Even though you felt stupid and looked foolish, you banged out a few sets.
+The video made it look easy, but it looked terrible when you first tried it.
+Even though you felt stupid and looked foolish, you stayed with it and banged out a few sets.

-The following work out, you try the same exercise again.
+In the following workout, you try the same exercise again.
 This time it's not so bad.
 Two weeks later, you're so good at it that you're showing others how to do your favorite exercise.
 As a benefit, both inside and out, you look and feel different (confidence); you've developed new muscles (strength); you're looking on Instagram for new exercises (belief), and you're becoming that go-to person (character).

 I'd rather know that I can't through trying than think that I can't by assuming.

-Doing what you cannot do brings benefits of strength, character, confidence, and belief; not doing because I don't think I can do it bears consequences of weakness, lack of confidence, doubt, and being unreliable.
+Doing what you cannot do brings benefits of strength, character, confidence, and belief.
+Assuming that you cannot do bears the consequences of weakness, lack of confidence, doubt, and unreliable.

 Doing what you cannot do goes for all actions.